systemd/systemd/docs/CODING_STYLE.md

   limits after which it will refuse operation.
 It's fine if it is hard-coded (at least initially), but it needs to be there.
-This is particularly important for objects that unprivileged users may allocate, but also matters for everything else any user may allocated.
+This is particularly important for objects that unprivileged users may allocate, but also matters for everything else any user may allocate.

 ## Types